ArchAngel2190/Discord.Bot/README.md

 ### Main differences:
 - Updated bot to stop using Asynchronus DuckDuckGoSearch as this is not compat with current versions of OpenAI tools (now uses DDGS instead of AsyncDDGS)
 - Serious error handling fixes and adjustments that are borne not out of Mishal's code, but out of the fact that his bot was created in older versions of Python
+- Updated commands to work again using slash commands (discord no longer supports ctx commands like !)
+- Added voice function that *actually works* using ElevenLabs.
+This also allows you to clone voices and use them to bring your bot to life!

 ### Original contributors to Mishal Hossin's bot: